 Atuh Beach is, along with Crystal Bay, one of the most beautiful beaches in Nusa Penida Island, now very easily accessible.
 It takes about an hour from the port of Toyapakeh to reach it.
 If you take the right route you will have Atuh Beach on one side and Diamond Beach on the other.
 This second beach is best known thanks to the stairs cut into the cliff.
 A must for social networks addicts.
 Atuh Beach is especially pleasant for swimming at high tide, because there are not too many waves or currents.

 After this top 5 places to see in Nusa Penida Island, I cannot resist including two places that I particularly like.
 And not only because I created them !
-Warnakali is threefold : a diving center, a restaurant and a hotel with its spa.
+Warnakali is a PADI 5 star Instructor Development Dive Resort.
+It is threefold : a diving center, a restaurant and a hotel with its spa.
 With the same characteristics : an incredible view of the sunset on one side and the Agung volcano on the other.

 Amok is a sunset bar and restaurant built of bamboo at the top of a promontory overlooking the sea.
 It is a privileged place for lunch, dinner, spending the afternoon by the pool or enjoying the sunset.
 It is the number 1 restaurant in Nusa Penida Island on Tripadvisor.
 The pictures speak for themselves …